zhang0281/open-wegram-bot/README_EN.md

 [简体中文](README.md) | English

-This is a two-way private messaging Telegram bot based on Cloudflare Worker that can be easily deployed without requiring a server, database, or your own domain name.
+This is a two-way private messaging Telegram bot based on Cloudflare Worker / Vercel that can be easily deployed without requiring a server, database, or your own domain name.

 Users can send messages to you through your bot, and you can reply directly to these messages, enabling two-way communication.